nvdweem/PCPanel/README.md

 have been replaced with custom native implementations.
 The source code for those parts are either Java-JNA implementations or in the
 `src/main/cpp` directory.

+# Download

+The installer can be found by clicking the latest release on the right side of the page.
+When development is ongoing there will also be a 'snapshot' release which can be found by opening the [releases](https://github.com/nvdweem/PCPanel/releases) page.

+Once on the release page there will be a changelog and a list of assets.
+The Windows installer is ths msi, the Linux installer is the .deb file.
+The 'Source code' artifact is probably not needed for anybody.

 # Installation

 ## Windows